Barns

 Construction costs

-Both pole barns and Quonset barns are faster to build than traditional barn buildings which means you save money on labor and construction costs.
-Quonset huts have the further advantage of not requiring any special skills or tools to complete.
+Both pole barns and Quonset barns are faster to build than traditional barn buildings, which saves money on labor and construction costs.
+However, Quonset huts have the extra advantage of being prefabricated and not requiring any special skills or tools to complete.

 Barn Type Construction Time